Azure/azure-sphere-gallery/Rust/rust/docs/quickstart.md

 code .
 ```

-1. Set `program` to the executable's full path inside the configuration in `.vscode/launch.json`.
-The executable's path will be located at `rust/target/armv7-unknown-linux-musleabihf/debug/hello_world_high_level_app`.

 1. Press `F5` to build, deploy and run the application.
 If you set any breakpoints before pressing `F5`, you will be able to debug the code.

 ## Viewing documentation